schlatterbeck/pymininec/README.rst

 Measuring Timings
 -----------------

-In the latest version there is a command-line option -T which outputs computation timings on the standard error output.
+Starting with version 1 there is a command-line option ``-T`` which outputs computation timings on the standard error output.
 This was used for measuring the results of recent vectorization of computations.
-Speed ups are roughly:
+Speedups are roughly:

 - About a factor of 50 for computation of the impedance matrix.
   So we're down from around 23 seconds to 0.44 seconds for a 12 element